swaminathanj/fsd/05_jQuery.md

 ### 6. Toggling classes

+DOESN'T SEEM TO BE WORKING FOR SOME REASON

 #### Adding two classes to an element

 Let's define a two classes *first* and *second* and set the respective styles.
 This should be done in css file.